gillesdelhaes/AlertHarvest/README.md

 To be detailed with examples but for now creates rules following the exampel in rules.json Create modules following example.
 Discord module is active and running.

-## Support and contribute

-For support and contribution join our [discord](https://discord.gg/hduVhv7VaA)